-Close your eyes and listen to this presentation by CNN’s Tom Foreman.
+Close your eyes and listen to this presentation on by CNN’s Tom Foreman — on the 2016 Amtrak crash.
 It’s as notable for the way he speaks as it is for the way he moves and gestures.

 BN&Co’s voice and speech specialist, Jenni Steck, recommends paying particular attention to several things.

 He manages his volume level.
 The best and most conversational level on television is generally one appropriate to the distance of the shot.
 So, if the picture places you at what in real life would be a distance of 3-5 feet from the viewer, you generally should use the volume level you’d normally use in authentic conversation with someone in person at that distance.

 This does not mean you should never project, because there are times that the dramatic effect of being louder syncs with the dramatic effect of production elements around you — the music and pace of headlines, for instance.

 It does mean that you should be able to move naturally and easily between a louder delivery and a more conversational one, and to use each as the conditions on the newscast warrant.